Tools for online engagement and blended learning

 Just one of the many challenges to overcome with online learning is to sift through the very many options available to find those with real pedagogy pedigree – tools that are effective in engaging learners and changing what they are able to do next.
-The technology we choose to assimilate into our teaching practice should enable us to be better, not worse.
+The technology we choose to assimilate into our teaching practice should enable us to be better, not simply cope with the challenge of online learning.
 In this session, then, we will explore what enables us to move forward.

-Along with firm pedagogy roots, here are some of the other criteria that the technology under review had to meet:
+Along with firm pedagogy roots, here are some of the other criteria that the technology under review had to meet.
+They have to:

-- it has to be modelled in the session, not simply talked about
+- be modelled in the session, not simply talked about

-- it has to produce a positive emotional response in our learners.
+- produce a positive emotional response in our learners

 We’ll look at tools for pre-learning that make learners curious, interested, prepared and committed.
 We’ll look at in-lesson tools that create group learning from individual contributions and techniques for ensuring that every learner answers every question, rather than just the chosen few.
 And we’ll look at tools for ensuring that the lesson is just the beginning of the learning process.